STS-133: Orbital Maneuvering System vapor leak

 On October 14, 2010, engineers at the launch pad first discovered a small leak in a propellant line for Discovery's orbital maneuvering system (OMS) engines.
 The leak was detected after they noticed a fishy smell coming from the aft of the shuttle, thought of as a sign of fuel vapor in the air.
 Upon inspection, the leak was found at a flange located at the interface where two propellant lines met in Discovery's aft compartment.
 The line carried monomethyl hydrazine (MMH) propellant, one of two chemicals (the other is an oxidizer, nitrogen tetroxide) used to ignite the OMS engines.
 Engineers replaced an Air Half Coupling (AHC) flight cap.
 However, the new cap failed to solve the problem since vapor checks still showed signs of a leak.
 An aspirator was activated to collect the vapor at the leak-site allowing work to continue in other locations around the aft segment of Discovery.

 It was believed that the leak was in the crossfeed flange area – a problem with associated seals.
 On October 18, 2010, after an afternoon review, engineers were asked to double-check the torque on six bolts around the suspected leaky flange fitting and tighten if necessary.
 Subsequent leak tests showed again signs of seepage, and the task of solving the issue required the draining of both the left and right OMS tanks of the shuttle and a unique in-situ repair at the pad to avoid a rollback.
-On October 23, 2010, engineers completed the removal and replacement of the two seals on the right OMS crossfeed flange, after the education (a vacuum-related procedure, used to completely clear the plumbing of the toxic MMH) of the plumbing was completed ahead of the schedule by over a day.
+On October 23, 2010, engineers completed the removal and replacement of the two seals on the right OMS crossfeed flange, after the eduction (a vacuum-related procedure, used to completely clear the plumbing of the toxic MMH) of the plumbing was completed ahead of the schedule by over a day.
 Later, testing indicated that the new seals were properly seated and holding pressure with no signs of additional seepage.
 Normal pad operations commenced soon after allowing managers to press forward with the confirmation of a November 1, 2010, target launch date, with fuel reloading into the OMS tanks beginning on the morning of October 24, 2010.